CopernicaMarketingSoftware/Documentation/Yothalot/json.md

 the reducer does, and is required to reduce all records from these files.
 The finalizer process does not have to generate any output.

-@todo better explenation

 ## Output of a mapreduce process

-When a mapreduce process is finished, the Yothalot master process publishes a JSON message back to the result queue, holding the results for the mapreduce process.
+When a mapreduce process is finished, the Yothalot master process publishes a JSON message back to the result queue, if this was set, holding the results for the mapreduce process.
 Because a mapreduce process can run in parallel, with multiple write stages, there is normally no output: